>AFFILIATE DISCLOSURE: As an Amazon Associate I earn from qualifying purchases. As an eBay affiliate I earn from qualifying purchases.

 One thing I’ve always appreciated about FiiO products is that they feel incredibly durable and built to last like Duralast.

 The BTR15?
 Meh.
-It just feels a bit cheaper, but I’m probably not going to lose sleep over it.
+It comes off as lighter and therefore cheaper (to me), but I’m probably not going to lose sleep over it since it’s more of a personal preference type of thing.

 Interface

-The other thing that bothers me is the incredibly stone-age-looking text on the front.
+One thing most people will agree on is the incredibly stone-age-looking text on the front.

 It’s just.. ugly.